-You might hire a housekeeper who comes every 2-3 weeks or even once a month to manage laundry, deep cleaning, and more.
-This is perfect for anyone, but especially active retirees and busy families who have better things to do than clean.
+You might hire a housekeeper who comes every 2-3 weeks or even once a month to manage laundry, deep clean, and more.
+This is a great service for anyone, but especially active retirees and busy families who would rather spend their time doing something else.

 We’ve talked about You Need a Budget (YNAB) before because we think it’s just such a great tool for managing your daily finances and household budget.
 Essentially, YNAB allows you to connect your accounts, your cards, and any other expenses that you pay so that you can get a real-time picture of what goes where.
 Their platform and app are easy to use, especially if you’re married or in a relationship.

 Of course, we have to talk about our Guiding Wealth dashboard, which provides a total view of your accounts, whether it’s checking, savings, retirement, college funds, or stocks.

 This way, you get a really easy to read overview of your cash and assets, so you can stay on track with your financial planning goals.
 (For current Guiding Wealth clients, you can find your dashboard here.)